sabry44/crypto-tracker-extension/README.md

 - Click the "Refresh" button to fetch the latest data
 - Hover over cryptocurrencies to see their full names
 - Green arrows indicate price increases, red arrows indicate decreases
+- Toggle dark mode using the switch in the header
+- Use the search bar to filter cryptocurrencies by name or symbol
+- Set price alerts for specific cryptocurrencies and get notified when the price reaches the set threshold

 ## Data Source